Corporate Governance Statement

 - In undertaking any recruitment activity concerning the appointment of lay members of Court, the Court will have regard to equality and diversity characteristics of the Court and will take positive actions to increase the likelihood of applications being submitted from applicants that would enhance the representative character of the Court.

-At the time of writing, the gender balance of membership of Court sits at 50% female and 50% male.
-Equality Monitoring has been introduced for new Court membership, with information collected at the point of appointment.This will be extended to all Court members during 2017/18.
+At the time of writing, the gender balance of membership of Court sits at 53% female and 47% male.
+Equality Monitoring was extended to all Court members during 2017/18.

 System of Internal Financial Control